Aleph-Alpha/pharia-engine/doc/src/operating-kernel.md

 ## Deploying Skills

-Pharia Kernel will automatically serve any skill deployed at the `skills` subdirectory of its working directory.
+Pharia Kernel will automatically serve any Skill deployed at the `skills` subdirectory of its working directory.
 However, this is mostly intended for local development of Skills without a remote instance of Pharia Kernel.
-To deploy skills in production it is recommened to use a container registry.
+To deploy skills in production it is recommended to use a container registry.
 At least if you want to deploy them dynamically.
 Pharia Kernel will look at the following Enviroment variables (here with example):

 ```shell
 SKILL_REGISTRY_USER=Joe.Plumber